Balliol College, Oxford: Front quadrangle

 The oldest parts of the college are the north and west ranges of the front quadrangle, dated to 1431, respectively the medieval hall, west side, now the "new library" and the "old library" first floor north side.
 The ground floor is the Old Senior Common Room.
 Balliol's second library pre-dates the publication of printed books in Europe.
 There is a possibility that the original Master's Chamber, south west side, adorned with a fine oriel window, is earlier than these; it is now the Master's Dining Room.

 William Grey, Bishop of Ely, was a benefactor of the college in the 15th century.
-Grey devoted much care to the collection of manuscripts, and wherever he resided constantly employed scribes to make copies of such books as he could not otherwise obtain.
+Grey devoted much care to the collection of manuscripts, and wherever he lived constantly employed scribes to make copies of books he could not otherwise obtain.
 Many of these he had adorned with costly miniatures and initial letters by the skill of an artist who worked for him at Florence.
 It was his desire to make his collection the nucleus of a library for Balliol College, to the building of which, as well as to that of the master's lodgings and of the old buttery and hall, he contributed largely.
 The work was finished about 1477 by Robert Abdy, then master of the college, and enriched with some two hundred manuscripts, the bishop's gift.
 Of these, many were destroyed in the reign of Edward VI and during the great rebellion, and by Wood's time few of the miniatures in the remaining volumes had escaped mutilation.
 But by 1890, no less than 152 of Grey's codices were still in the possession of the college, and form a large part of Roger Mynors's 1963 catalogue of the college's manuscripts.
 The bishop's coat of arms (gules, a lion rampant, within a bordure engrailed argent) is displayed on two windows of the Old Library, and in the panels below the window of the Master's dining room.
 The chapel is the third (perhaps fourth) on the site and was designed by William Butterfield in 1857.

 Alfred Waterhouse designed the main Broad Street frontage of the college (1867–68), along with gateway and tower, known as the Brackenbury Buildings after philanthropist and donor Hannah Brackenbury, replacing earlier structures (Staircases I–VII).
-The first staircase next to the Chapel contains the Organ Scholar's lodgings.
+The first staircase next to the chapel contains the organ sholar's lodgings.

+New Inn Hall

+Under a statute of 1881, New Inn Hall, one of the remaining medieval halls, was merged into Balliol College in 1887.
+Balliol acquired New Inn Hall's admissions and other records for 1831–1887 as well as the library of New Inn Hall, which largely contained 18th-century law books.
+The New Inn Hall site was later sold and is now part of St Peter's College, Oxford.